langchain-ai/pylon_data_extractor/README.md

 - Determines if all customer questions have been resolved
 - Automatically closes issues where all questions are answered
 - Only processes Slack tickets (email tickets are excluded)
+- **Debug mode**: When `--debug` flag is used, includes detailed reasoning for classification decisions

 #### Available Object Types